What’s really in the 2 Vitamin K brands that are given to newborns in U.S. hospitals today?

 Why are we giving newborns 10 mg of a documented chemical known to destroy fertility and open the brain to potential assault?

 Here’s the BLACK BOX WARNING label for the most commonly used Vit.
-K shot straight from the FDA website.
+K (Phytonadione) shot straight from the FDA website.
 So is the Vit.
 K injection really completely “safe”?

 Vitamin K (Brand #2) contains Benzyl Alcohol as its main preservative.